Sylvania Campus

 EET 242.
 Microcontroller and Embedded Systems.
 4 Credits.

 Introduces the use, characterization, analysis, troubleshooting methods and programming of microcontrollers and embedded systems with a focus on application.
 Includes a 3-hour per week laboratory.
-Prerequisite: EET 123 and EET 178.
+Prerequisite: EET 123, EET 178, WR 121Z or any WR course for which WR 121Z is a prerequisite.
 Audit available.

 EET 252.
 Electromechanical Systems Fundamentals.
 2 Credits.